calamari99/dsci-310-group-12-dreamteam/README.md

 `http://127.0.0.1:8888/lab?token=<token>`

-5. Open jupyter notebook in notebooks folder and run all.
+5. Open jupyter notebook in notebooks folder and run all cells.

 ## License